Scenario Planning

 Two ROI stories sit on top of each other and are routinely conflated.
 Individual subscribers buying Claude or ChatGPT at $20–$200 a month report value clearly and stickily: paid consumer plans for the two leaders together cross tens of millions of seats by mid-2026, churn is unremarkable, and surveys consistently show personal users describing meaningful time savings.
 That part of the market has answered.
 The enterprise market has not.

-Omdia’s October 2025 survey of 350 mid-to-large enterprises reported “very good” to “extraordinary” ROI from most respondents — a genuinely positive signal.
+Omdia’s October 2025 survey of 350 mid-to-large enterprises reported “very good” to “extraordinary” ROI from most respondents, a genuinely positive signal.
 Accenture, in parallel, found 61% of enterprise AI subscriptions underutilized due to poor integration.
 The MIT NANDA study reported 95% of organizations seeing zero return, with the measurement caveats already noted (no baselines, six-month cutoff, parallel-pilot designs).
 Reconcile these and the picture is: enterprises that have integrated AI into workflows are extracting real value; the majority that are still trying are not.
-The reason for the gap isn’t capability.
-The model can do the task.
+The model can usually do the task, so the gap has little to do with capability.
 The bottleneck is how the model gets wired into the workflow.
 That is the subject of Section 5.

 Vendor concentration is the under-discussed risk